fractaldotbox/ddevkit/apps/docs/src/content/docs/guides/installation.md

 ## Pre-requisite
-- You can use `shadcn@canary` cli  to add components from dDev kit.
+- You can use `shadcn@canary` cli  to add components from dDevkit.

 - Install shadcn according to [your framework](https://ui.shadcn.com/docs/installation)